'Inexplicable decisions' on race track

 A Welsh Government press release denied the firm used £300,000 from a £2m property development grant to help pay for it, but the committee saw paperwork confirming officials knew about the purchase and approved it.

-However, there was no evidence that the then Minister for Business Edwina Hart had been told about the agreement.
+However, there was no evidence that the then minister for business Edwina Hart had been told about the agreement.

-AMs were also worried about a deal which saw HoVDC provided with specialist services by a firm owned by its chief executive Michael Carrick.
+AMs were also worried about a deal which saw HoVDC pay a firm owned by its chief executive Michael Carrick £42,500 a month for specialist services.

-They said Welsh Government officials had not checked whether Aventa Capital Partners got the work after a competitive tendering process, or obtained details of what services they had been hired to provide.
+They said Welsh Government officials had not checked whether Aventa Capital Partners got the work after a competitive tendering process, or knew exactly what services they had been hired to provide.

+The report highlights what it calls officials' failure to inform Mrs Hart "key information" on the project, and "inaccuracies" in Welsh Government press releases and a written statement.

+This, say the AMs, "created a strong impression to the committee of a department which was not properly in control of its business".

 Mr Ramsay said the Welsh Government was right to explore the possibilities of making such a "unique and significant" project work, but the committee was "deeply concerned" at the way it was handled.

-"The Welsh Government made some inexplicable decisions during its initial funding of this project, such as authorising payment for the purchase of a motorcycle company in Buckinghamshire as part of the property development grant intended to buy land in Ebbw Vale.

-"It is essential that the Welsh Government demonstrates effective management of Welsh public money and maximises the opportunities for investment in Wales."
+"That's why we've recommended that the Welsh Government needs to go back to the drawing board on this one, and make sure that in future their procedures are a lot more watertight."

+A Welsh Government spokesman said: "We have already recognised that there are lessons to be learnt from elements of the Welsh Government's handling of this project and have put in place new processes to address some of those issues."

-In February, HoVDC entered a company voluntary arrangement with its creditors - to whom it owes just over £24m - in an attempt to avoid liquidation.
+In February, HoVDC entered a company voluntary arrangement with its creditors - to whom it owes more than £24m - in an attempt to avoid liquidation.

+Mr Carrick defended HoVDC, saying: "This is not a report into the project or the company - it is a report in the Welsh Government's behaviour.

+"We are looking at ways of getting this done without the support of the Welsh Government.
+We are still positive."